Self-Strengthening Movement: The Manchurian Army

 A scheme had been planned in 1884 for the raising of an army in Manchuria for the defence of the region, it was intended for 10,000 men per province (30,000 total) to be trained annually for 1 year and for a strong army to be formed from the region.
 However, the actual implementation of this plan was not perfect and actual enrollment fell far before expectations.
 The troops were noted by the Japanese as being superior to those from the Yong Ying, green standard and even the bannermen.

-Wu Dacheng was appointed to organise this force and in the decade leading up to the force it should have provided 300,000 soldiers however, it was reported that only 170,000 men were organised and of that less than 15,000 were actually combat ready a complete failure.
+James noted in 1888 that the Manchurian army was 60,000–80,0000 men strong with a western-trained portion fewer than 15,000; a plurality were armed with Remington rifles and the remainder with muskets and Enfield rifles, melee weapons and jingals were still common.
+The artillery possessed a few batteries of foreign guns but the majority were small muzzleloaders.
+James further notes that 15,000 of the militia bannermen were to be converted into regulars and an arsenal was founded in Jilin.
+Wu Dacheng was appointed to organise the Manchurian army and in the decade leading up to the war the force should have provided 300,000 soldiers however, it was reported that only 170,000 men were organised and of that less than 15,000 were actually combat ready, a complete failure.

 Third phase (1885–1895)

 In the third phase of reforms, stronger efforts were taken to coordinate the overall military modernization with the creation of the Navy Board.
 Efforts were taken to reduce government interference in industrial projects in an attempt to increase profitability, while light industry was promoted by the government.

 By this period, the enthusiasm for reform had slowed down to a crawl.
 The conservative faction at court had managed to overwhelm Prince Gong and his supporters.

 While the emphasis on building tall structures and industries continued, the idea of enriching the country through the textile industry gained the court's favor; thus industries like textiles and cotton-weaving developed rapidly.

 Examples of such enterprises included Guizhou Ironworks established in 1891 and the Hubei Textile Company established in 1894.
 Like all other newly sprouted enterprises of its kind, they were very weak and represented only a small fraction of the total investment in industry.

 Zhang Zhidong established the state-owned Hubei Textile Mill in 1889.
 However, all of its profits were diverted to fund the Hanyang Ironworks also established in the same year.
+Zhang also succeeded in starting local minting of silver coinage in 1889, following the model of the Spanish silver dollar.
+These "dragon dollars", named after their dragon design, were intended to be China's response to the spread of foreign coins.
+They were the first domestically mass-produced machine-minted silver coins.

 The Shanghai Cotton Cloth Mill was profitable, distributing a dividend of 25 percent in 1893.